Ever wonder how you can keep browsing the net without filling up your browser history?

 - Your location and other aspects are still exposed, especially to either your employer or your service provider

 - You won’t be able to see ads based on your activities as they are not recorded while in incognito mode

 And so, with this, you must now know the reason for incognito mode.
-Will you look for how to open incognito tab and use it for remaining anonymous on your own PC while giving up on seeing ads based on your activity and be forced to see some obscenely irritating ads?
+Will you look for how to open an incognito tab and use it to remain anonymous on your PC while giving up on seeing ads based on your activity and be forced to see some obscenely irritating ads?

 Was this Article Helpful?